DiasDevils/PythonVproject/README.md

 I feel this system needs more development.
 The expiry date calculation should be properly thought out and a more complex logic developed.
 I feel the system could really improve as it does not feel smooth.
-It feels a annoying once I use it again and again, therefore more refinement is merited.
+It feels annoying once I use it again and again, therefore more refinement is merited.
 A future feature could be developed that if a delivery has been fulfilled and all stock is used then not let the user try to add more usage.
-Another feature could be not to allow same batch number for more deliveries for that batch number.
+Another feature could be not to allow same batch number for more deliveries for that same batch number.
+This would remove room for errors and it would remove the current bug of delivery date calculation.

 ## Technologies used
 * Draw.io for making charts